 The needle moves when braking, accelerating or making turns.
-This is caused by the movement of the fuel in the tank.
+This is caused by the fuel moving in the tank.

 If the fuel level approaches "E" or the low fuel level warning light comes on, fill the fuel tank as soon as possible.